isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ???

-### <a name="Rc-constref"></a>C.12: Don't make data members `const` or references
+### <a name="Rc-constref"></a>C.12: Don't make data members `const` or references in a copyable or movable type

 ##### Reason

-They are not useful, and make types difficult to use by making them either uncopyable or partially uncopyable for subtle reasons.
+`const` and reference data members are not useful in a copyable or movable type, and make such types difficult to use by making them at least partly uncopyable/unmovable for subtle reasons.

 ##### Example; bad